awav/interactive-gp/README.md

 ### Implemented:

-* GP samples for squared exponential, matern52, matern32, matern12, arccosine 0th order and linear kernel
+* GP samples for squared exponential, matern52, matern32, matern12, arccosine 0th order and linear kernels

 ### Plans to add:

+* GPR model visualization with different kernels and ability to add new data points
 * SVGP online training, moving inducing points
-* GPR model visualization with different kernels and ability to add new points

 ## Install package

-Using conda is optinal, but still it is recommended in case you don't want to collide existing packages like TensorFlow or GPflow
+Using conda is optional, but still it is recommended in the case when you don't want to collide with existing packages like TensorFlow or GPflow

 ```bash
 conda activate your-env